Palantir Technologies Inc. (NYSE:PLTR) Insider Alexander C. Karp Sells 638,629 Shares

-Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the company’s stock in a transaction dated Tuesday, October 26th.
-The stock was sold at an average price of $25.77, for a total value of $16,457,469.33.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the company’s stock in a transaction dated Thursday, October 28th.
+The shares were sold at an average price of $25.50, for a total transaction of $16,285,039.50.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.

 Alexander C. Karp also recently made the following trade(s):